longjos/generals-and-assassins/README.rst

 * Assassinate

   - Assassins must be played alone.
 They cannot participate in regular attacks or be combined with Generals or Soldiers.
-  - Assassins may only be defended against by playing another Assassin.
-This nullifies the attack.
+  - Assassins may only be defended against by playing another Assassin, in which case the attack fails.
+  - Other players may not assist during assassinations.
-  - If the defender played an Assassin to defend and the attacking player has a second Assassin in his hand, he may play it to renew the attack.
-The defending player may also play a second Assassin to nullify this second attack.
+  - If the first attack failed and the attacking player has a second Assassin in his hand, he may immediately play it to attempt the assassination again.
+  - The defending player may also play a second Assassin to stop this second attack.
   - If the assassination is successful, the defender must deduct 25 HP from his total for the round.

 * Buy Land